-How to Start a Profitable Blog: Step by Step
+How to Start a Blogging Business: Step by Step

 Welcome to Moonlight Jo, here we’re going to show you step-by-step how to start a blog (updated March 21′).
 Before we jump in, it’s important you know a few things.

 This isn’t one of those “5 steps to start a blog” articles.
 This is 4,000 words that will cover everything you need to know in excruciating detail.
 By following this guide you’ll have a high-performing blog set up in no time, ready to bring in traffic and generate income.

 Disclosure: When you reach the end of this guide your commitment to blogging is far from its end.
 Sure, blogging can yield great profits, but only if you stay on top of it.
 It’s like going to the gym – learning how to lift weights and going for a week is great, but you’ll ultimately fail if you’re not consistent.
 The real work takes place in the daily grind of creating content your readers will enjoy.